grafana/grafana/docs/sources/enterprise/access-control/custom-role-actions-scopes.md

-+++
-title = "Permissions"
-description = "Understand fine-grained access control permissions" keywords = ["grafana", "fine-grained access-control", "roles", "permissions", "enterprise"] weight = 110
-+++

-# Permissions
+---
+title: 'RBAC permissions actions and scopes'
+menuTitle: 'RBAC permissions actions and scopes'
+description: 'xxx.'
+aliases: [docs/grafana/latest/enterprise/access-control/permissions/]
+weight: 80
+keywords:
+  - xxx
+---

+# RBAC permissions actions and scopes

-A permission is an action and a scope.
-When creating a fine-grained access control, consider what specific action a user should be allowed to perform, and on what resources (its scope).
+A permission is comprised of an action and a scope.
+When creating a custom role, consider the actions the user can perform and the resource on which to perform them.

-To grant permissions to a user, you create a built-in role assignment to map a role to a built-in role.
-A built-in role assignment _modifies_ to one of the existing built-in roles in Grafana (Viewer, Editor, Admin).
-For more information, refer to [Built-in role assignments]({{< relref "./roles.md#built-in-role-assignments" >}}).

-To learn more about which permissions are used for which resources, refer to [Resources with fine-grained permissions]({{< relref "./_index.md#resources-with-fine-grained-permissions" >}}).
+To learn more about the Grafana resources to which you can apply RBAC, refer to [Resources with RBAC permissions]({{< relref "./about-rbac.md#fixed-roles" >}}).

 action
-: The specific action on a resource defines what a user is allowed to perform if they have permission with the relevant action assigned to it.
+: An action describes what tasks a user can perform on a resource.

 scope
-: The scope describes where an action can be performed, such as reading a specific user profile.
-In such case, a permission is associated with the scope `users:<userId>` to the relevant role.
+: A scope describes where an action can be performed, such as reading a specific user profile.
+In this example, a permission is associated with the scope `users:<userId>` to the relevant role.

 ## Action definitions

-The following list contains fine-grained access control actions.
+The following list contains role-based access control actions.

 | Action                               | Applicable scope                                                                            | Description                                                                                                                                                                                      |
 | ------------------------------------ | ------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |